 This is the phase of incorporating tacit knowledge through practice and experience.
 For example, reading manuals and documents and utilizing them in practical work corresponds to acquiring new insights and knowledge.

-By following the SECI model, knowledge can be converted from individual to organizational.
-As mentioned earlier, if knowledge is shared within the organization, it will lead to strengthening of organizational capabilities and improvement of productivity.
+By advancing the conversion of knowledge according to the SECI model, individual knowledge can be transformed into organizational knowledge.
+As mentioned at the beginning, if knowledge is shared within the organization, it brings various benefits and leads to increased productivity.

-This is a blog about "knowledge sharing from the perspective of a manual creation company", so I would like to focus on the "externalization" phase of the SECI model and introduce specific methods.
+This time, from the perspective of a manual production company, I would like to focus on the phase of the SECI model known as "Externalization" and introduce specific methods.

 3. Specific Methods for Knowledge Sharing (Expression Phase)